 Match-fixing: what do we do to prevent it?

-Our Sports Betting Intelligence Unit (SBIU) works closely with the betting industry and with sports governing bodies to understand potential threats and help protect the integrity of sport and betting.
+The Gambling Commission’s Sports Betting Intelligence Unit (SBIU) works closely with the betting industry, sport governing bodies and the police to understand potential threats and help protect the integrity of sport and betting.

-We collect information and develop intelligence about potentially corrupt betting activity.
-The majority of reports we receive are related to sports betting, however we do occasionally receive alerts about other markets such as TV reality shows or talent competitions.
+The SBIU collect information and develop intelligence about potentially corrupt betting activity.
+Most of the reports we receive are related to sports betting, however we do occasionally receive alerts about novelty betting markets such as TV reality shows.